alaffin12/stackedit/Caught by Stradh.md

 >
 >  I wish I had learned more then, but my mind was focused on my own escape.
 With the assistance of an odious dwarf who thought himself a holy man, but was clearly a sorcerer of some sort, a tabaxi and the reborn focus of Stradh's 'affection' we defeated Stradh - for a time at least.
 >
 >  I do not relish the idea of going back there.
 I could easily be trapped again.
 But perhaps I do not need to.
 The Domains of Dread hold many prisoners come petty tyrants.
 And there is one amongst them who hates Vecna above all else.
+Kas the Betrayer.
+Perhaps I should spe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk1ODc4NTIwLDE5MzA0ODczMThdfQ==
+eyJoaXN0b3J5IjpbMzQ0MzYzMzczLDE5MzA0ODczMThdfQ==
 -->